-How can content teams create this strategy?
+So, how do content teams go about creating a strategy?
 Here are five steps to follow:

 Successful content creation needs to be targeted to a brand’s target audience.
 This can best be achieved by creating customer personas based on the following criteria: